Applied AI Research Est. 2025 // Research · Education · Agents

 Agentic systems & autonomous workflows

-Production agents that decompose intent, call tools, recover from failure, and operate within bounded autonomy.
+Agents that decompose intent, call tools, recover from failure, and operate within bounded autonomy.
 Built on contemporary frameworks where they help and from first principles where they do not.

 02